Game port: Initial IBM PC type game ports

+Integration with sound cards

 However, the game port was given a major boost in usage in 1989, with the introduction of the first Sound Blaster.
 As sound cards were primarily used with computer games, Creative Labs took the opportunity to include a game port on the card, producing an all-in-one gaming solution.
 At the same time, they re-purposed two otherwise redundant pins on the port, 12 and 15, to produce a serial bus with enough performance to drive an external MIDI port adapter.
 Previous MIDI systems like the MPU-401 used their own separate expansion cards and a complex external adapter, whereas the Sound Blaster only required an inexpensive adapter to produce the same result.
 By the end of the year the Sound Blaster was the best selling expansion card on the PC, and the game port was receiving widespread software support.

 With the exception of laptops—for which companies released joystick adapters for parallel or serial ports, which needed custom software drivers—through the early 1990s, the game port was universally supported on sound cards, and increasingly became built-in features as motherboards added sound support of their own.
 This remained true through the second half of the 1990s, by which time integrated sound support had displaced the third-party sound card to a large degree.
 By the early 2000s, such support was so widespread that newer sound cards began to dispense with the game port as it was certain the machine they would be used in already had such support, including MIDI.
 Every Sound Blaster card from the first model up to August 2001 included a game port.
 In 2001 the Sound Blaster Audigy moved the game port to a second expansion slot, which connected to a header on the card.

+Replacement by USB

-The introduction of the first USB standard in 1996, was aimed squarely at the sort of roles provided by the game port, but initially had little market impact.
-The introduction of the iMac, which was based almost entirely on USB expansion, began a rapid expansion of USB in the market.
+The introduction of the first USB standard in 1996 was aimed squarely at the sort of roles provided by the game port, but initially had little market impact.
+The subsequent release of the iMac, which featured no legacy ports in favor of USB, started a rapid expansion of USB in the market.
 This led both to new gaming devices using USB, as well as the profusion of adapters.
 For instance, the 1997 Microsoft Precision Pro joystick was re-introduced in a version that used a game port connector, but also included a USB adapter in the box.
 The rapid takeover of USB meant that this was superfluous when the Precision Pro 2 was released the next year in 1998.
 By 2000, game ports were purely for backward compatibility with now outdated devices.

 Microsoft Windows discontinued support for the game port with Windows Vista, though USB converters can serve as a workaround.